Skip to content

 • The Impact: Denying early learning access entrenches inequities from the very start of a child’s education, creating lifelong barriers to opportunity.

-2. College and career pathways are blocked, narrowing futures.
+2. College and career pathways are blocked, harming educational, social, and economic success.

 • Eligibility for dual enrollment, early college, and CTE programs is being stripped away, leaving students without supports critical to success beyond high school.

-• The Impact: Students lose proven pathways that build skills, accelerate graduation, and prepare them for higher education and careers, weakening student success and Minnesota’s workforce pipeline and economic future.s
+• The Impact: Students lose proven pathways that build skills, accelerate graduation, and prepare them for higher education and careers, weakening student success and Minnesota’s workforce pipeline and economic future.

-4. Tuition equity is threatened, closing doors to higher education.
+3. Tuition equity is threatened, closing doors to higher education for immigrant students.

 • Federal threats pressure states and colleges to roll back in-state tuition and financial aid for undocumented students, making higher education unattainable.